Steak Tartare 101: The Raw Facts about Your Burning Questions

 For example, in France, it’s common to order a steak or hamburger cooked rare or even extra rare, known as “bleu” in French, which is basically meat that’s been quickly seared on the outside and raw in the middle.

-You might be interested in reading: Ordering Steak in France: Extra rare, rare, medium, medium rare, and well done in French!
+Related: Ordering Steak in France: Extra rare, rare, medium, medium rare, and well done in French!

 What does beef tartare taste like?